stacks-network/docs/src/pages/authentication/profiles.md

 ## About profiles

 Profile data is stored using Gaia on the user's selected storage provider.
-An example of a `profile.json` file URL using Blockstack provided storage:
+An example of a `profile.json` file URL using Stacks Radiks provided storage:

 ```
 https://gaia.blockstack.org/hub/1EeZtGNdFrVB2AgLFsZbyBCF7UTZcEWhHk/profile.json
 ```

-Follow these steps to create and register a profile for a Blockstack username (`identifier`):
+Follow these steps to create and register a profile for a Stacks username (`identifier`):

 1. Create a JSON profile object
 2. Split up the profile into tokens, sign the tokens, and put them in a token file